-Makaziwe is the chair and co-founder of the House of Mandela, a socially-responsible wine business which also focuses on promoting and preserving the 200-year history of the Mandela family name.
-Maki is also a director of the House of Mandela Family Foundation.
+Makaziwe is the chair and co-founder of the House of Mandela, a socially responsible wine business which also focuses on promoting and preserving the 200-year history of the Mandela family name.
+She is also a director of the House of Mandela Family Foundation.
 The Foundation’s global role is to highlight issues that particularly affect communities in Africa such as HIV/AIDS, health and education, agriculture and food security, the empowerment of women, and promoting alternate energy sources.

 In her book Mandela: In Honor of an Extraordinary Life, Makaziwe provides an intimate portrait of her father, revealing the man behind the anti-apartheid movement that changed the world.